marstr/baronial/README.md

 #### Recording Expenses

 Each time you spend money, you should add a transaction in the repository capturing the account and budget that it came from.
-For instance, I buy coffee most mornings for $2.15 from the Café downstairs.
+For instance, I buy coffee most mornings for USD 2.15 from the Café downstairs.
 To capture one coffee purchase, I would type:

 ```bash